markoleavy/markoleavy/README.md

 - 👋 Hi, I’m @markoleavy
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in React
 - 🌱 I’m currently working as Full Stack Developer
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me ...